 I. Inspector Conduct While in the Control Room.

-For plant events, inspectors must perform sufficient inspection to develop an independent assessment of plant conditions, which will be used in making decisions on responses to an event.
+For plant events, inspectors must perform sufficient inspection to develop an independent assessment of plant conditions, which will be used in making decisions on NRC’s responses to an event.
 Activities that form the basis for this assessment may include independent measurements, verifying the accuracy of information, control board walkdowns (to observe annunciators, process parameters, switch positions, and other instrumentation), or assessment of licensed operator performance during ongoing activities.

 The NRC's goal is to monitor and assess with as little impact on the licensee or certificate holder as possible and at the same time ensure NRC evaluations are timely and accurate.
 During plant events, timely and independent inspector assessments are crucial; however, the degree of interaction with operators may be limited in light of ongoing control room activities.
 The inspector must use judgement in establishing a balance between obtaining necessary information and not being intrusive in licensee response activities.
 The appropriate balance involves numerous variables, including safety significance of the event, complexity of the event, time constraints, and available staff.